thenativeweb/eventsourcingdb-client-javascript/README.md

 }
 ```

+*Note that each row returned by the iterator matches the projection specified in your query.*

 #### Aborting a Query

 If you need to abort a query use `break` or `return` within the `await for` loop.
 However, this only works if there is currently an iteration going on.